aseprite/api/api/rectangle.md

 ```

 Returns the new rectangle `newRectangle` which will be a rectangle big
-enough to contains both given rectangles `rectangle` and
+enough to contain both given rectangles `rectangle` and
 `otherRectangle`.